Zebiano/projeto_SG/README.md

 Ok, the first thing you'll want to do is download or copy the [PointerLock File](https://threejs.org/examples/misc_controls_pointerlock.html) from THREE.js (`Cntrl + U` and then click on "js/controls/PointerLockControls.js") or from this repo under the libs folder, though keep in mind it might be outdated.

 #### The following next steps will explain one-by-one how to implement PLC onto your project.
 If you think you're good enough to do it yourself go check the `/libs/presets/pointerlockFile.html` file.
-It's a trimmed version of the example in the THREE.js docs which contains only the essentails of PLC and a floor.
+It's a trimmed version of the example in the THREE.js docs which contains only the essentials of PLC and a floor.
 But if you aren't that sure about yourself, we got you covered!
 Just follow the following steps carefully and you should be good to go:

 **The first thing** to do is edit your .html file.
 PLC needs a blocker div in order to get access to your mouse only after you've clicked on the screen.
 Add this to your .html file:
 ```